kangboli/WTP.jl/docs/src/iopw.md

-WTP provides some IO capabilities for interfacing with Quantum Espresso and Wannier90
+WTP provides some IO capabilities for interfacing with Quantum Espresso and Wannier90.

+This documentation represents my best effort on figuring out the file formats.
+It does not serve as a reference, but it's probably as good as than any.
+If there is a difference from the documentation of Quantum Espresso/Wannier90, you should rely on their documentation instead (if you can find them :P ).

 ```@setup iopw
 using WTP